Be the Expert Your Customer is Searching For: How Education-Based Content Can Help You Reach Customers in the Online Era

 “You don’t buy anything without checking out reviews, and reading explanations,” says Gabrelcik.
 “I mean, people want more and more data.
 And being able to give that to them, that’s what everybody has to do if you want to survive in the 2020 age.”

-This became clear to Janine Leggitt, Marketing Director for Tires-Easy.com, when she realized there was an opportunity to reach consumers who were researching tire options on YouTube.
+This became clear to Janine Leggitt, Marketing Director for Tires-Easy.com, when she realized there was an opportunity to reach consumers who were researching tire options online.
 She also realized that her company could build trust with consumers by sharing information that could help them make more informed choices and better understand tire care.

 “It grew out of just listening to people ask questions of the customer service people, and then doing some online research as much as I could to see what questions people had,” says Leggitt.
 She found out what products people had the most questions about, as well as what tire care and maintenance help they needed most.